 - According to Circular 151/2014/TT-BTC, inhabitants of industrial zones in socio-economically disadvantaged regions are entitled to two years of CIT exemption and a 50% reduction in the next four years.

-The hi-tech sector, in particular, is subject to even more attractive investment incentives.
+High-tech industries, in particular, is subject to even more attractive investment incentives from the Vietnamese government.

 - Up to a 15-year exemption from land rental (indefinite in some cases)